leo8198/leo8198/README.md

 Previously I created a telehealth startup called T20Med that connected self-employed doctors and patients via a mobile app and web platform.
 Now, I work as a full-time software engineer in other company.

-Also, I'm one of the contributors of the [MLScraper project](https://github.com/lorey/mlscraper), an automated web scraper that uses fuzzy logic to scrape data.
+Also, recently I started contributing to the [MLScraper project](https://github.com/lorey/mlscraper), an automated web scraper that uses fuzzy logic to scrape data.

 You can reach me out via leonardotarla@gmail.com or via [Calendly](https://calendly.com/leonardotarla)